Harry-Chen/thu-learn-lib/README.md

 ## Testing

-`yarn test`

-Testing requires your personal credential since we don't have mocks for these APIs.
+Run `yarn test` for testing.
+It requires your personal credential since we don't have mocks for these APIs.
 To do this, you must touch a `.env` similar to `template.env` under /test folder.

-It's ok if you meet `Timeout - Async callback was not invoked within the 5000ms timeout...` error when running tests.
-Sometimes the network of Tsinghua is slow, rerun tests may resolve this problem.
-If you hate this happenning, just add the third argument `timeout` to every testcase `it("should...", async () => void, timeout)` and make sure it's greater than 5000.
+It's ok if you meet `Timeout - Async callback was not invoked within the 5000ms timeout...` error when running tests, rerun tests may resolve this problem.
+If you hate this, just add the third argument `timeout` to every testcase `it("should...", async () => void, timeout)` and make sure it's greater than 5000.

 ## Changelog